 Components of MES: Data Collection and Integration

 In modern manufacturing, efficient operations depend on seamless data collection and integration across systems.
 The Manufacturing Execution System (MES) plays a pivotal role in capturing, consolidating, and integrating data from various sources, enabling manufacturers to make real-time decisions, improve quality, and enhance productivity.
+Without strong data management, even the most advanced automation equipment can underperform, leaving businesses vulnerable to inefficiencies and delays.

 What is Data Collection in MES?